As a phrase and buzzword, integrated marketing isn’t new.

 - Social profiles

-And now that they’ve visited all of these pages, they’re going to see retargeted ads.
+And now that they’ve visited all these pages, they’re going to see retargeted ads.
 This was a clear example of integrated marketing campaigns showing why you need a strategy in place.

 Whichever bicycle the customer chooses, it’s likely they’ll interact with that brand nearly a dozen times across several marketing channels before making a purchase.

 So, not only does integrated marketing strategy lead to conversions, but it also materializes ROI in three ways:

 - Improves marketing-influenced revenue and boosts performance on KPIs.

 - Builds equity with consistent, governed brand messaging across all touchpoints.